plone/plone.app.blob/README.txt

   .. _`sample buildout.cfg`: http://dev.plone.org/plone/browser/plone.app.blob/buildouts/plone-3.x/buildout.cfg

-In order to then migrate your existing file content to blobs you can use the migration interface provided at http://localhost:8080/plone/@@blob-migration, where "plone" should be replaced with the id of your "Plone Site" object.
-The page will show you the number of available ``ATFile`` instances and lets you convert them to the provided blob content type by clicking a button.
+In order to then migrate your existing file content to blobs you can use the migration interfaces provided at ``http://<site>/@@blob-file-migration`` to migrate "File" content as well as ``http://<site>/@@blob-image-migration`` for "Image" content respectively.  ``<site>`` will need to be replaced with the URL of your "Plone Site" object here, of course.
+The pages will show you the number of available ``ATFile`` or ``ATImage`` instances and then lets you convert these to the provided blob content types by clicking a button.

-If you encounter errors during migration |---| especially after applying the "ATFile replacement" profile (or quick-installing "plone.app.blob: ATFile replacement" for that matter) |---| please refer to the next section.
+Please refer to the next section if you encounter any errors during migration.

 Troubleshooting